lawrencefeng17/lawrencefeng17.github.io/resume.md

 * Developed the curriculum, and helped make and modify assignments to facilitate learning
 * Automated evaluation of programming submissions using unit testing
 * Streamlined the grading process by using APIs to integrate learning management systems

+### Projects
+---
+**MyTorch** \| _August 2023 - December 2023_
+* Designing a neural network library from scratch using NumPy
+* Applying knowledge of machine learning algorithms to create an object-orientated machine learning library
+* Library implements MLPs, CNNs, RNNs, GRUs, reverse automatic differentiation, and more.

+**Solving Jigsaw Puzzles using Reinforcement Learning** \| _Sept 2023 - January 2024_
+* Lead team of four in brainstorming, designing, coding, testing, and presenting 11-785 semester project
+* Inspired by game-playing using reinforcement learning, in particular AlphaGo
+* Trained a value network using supervised learning and a policy network using policy gradient methods
+* Implemented Monte Carlo tree search to be efficient and accurate with value and policy network

+**Speech-to-text transformer** \| _November 2023_
+* Implemented and trained encoder-decoder transformer language model
+* Inspired by the papers *Attention is All You Need and Listen*, *Attend and Spell*
+* Experimented with architectural changes, performed hyperparameter tuning, achieved top Levenshtein distance in class competition